OpenNavigationSurface/BAG/README.md

 Once installed, you can test C++ library by building the [BAG examples](examples/README.md) as a standalone project.

+> Note: You can use [FindBAG.cmake](CMakeModules/FindBAG.cmake) in your
+> own projects to locate libbaglib installed via conda.

 Likewise, you can run the Python tests using the Conda-provided `bagpy` bindings by first installing the test dependencies into your conda environment:
 ```shell